 San Diego International Airport (SDIA) is the busiest single-runway commercial airport in the United States, and the second busiest in the world.
 On any given day, about 48,000 people pass through its terminals.
 In 2006, the airport established an Art Program Master Plan, overseeing all of the art on display, including rotating exhibits.

 The Airport Authority’s Art Program invited Biocom to coordinate an art installation representing the San Diego life science industry.
 Biocom reached out to its roster of life science companies for submissions of scientific images as well as to its member company, Ilus Art for help in printing the images on display.
 Together, they have created a beautiful representation of science and art that reflects the groundbreaking work being done in the region.
-This exhibit will remain on display in terminal 2 of the SDIA until December 2014.
+This exhibit was on display in terminal 2 for 7 months in 2014.